 8. University of Cincinnati – Cincinnati Online

 Founded as a public institution in 1819, the University of Cincinnati is one of the oldest universities in the Midwest.
-U.S. World News & Report ranks UC’s online master’s in nursing program one of the best in the US – not quite top 10, but #11 for 2018.
-The College of Nursing’s vision to use inclusive excellence and the creative leverage of technology to lead the health care industry’s transformation.
+U.S. World News & Report ranks UC’s online master’s in the nursing program one of the best in the US – not quite top 10, but #11 for 2018.
+The College of Nursing’s vision is to use inclusive excellence and the creative leverage of technology to lead the healthcare industry’s transformation.
 They embrace core values including accountability, collaboration, excellence, integrity, and respect.

 9. University of Central Florida – UCF Online

 The University of Central Florida’s online MSN degree program gives students the opportunity to concentrate in the areas of Nursing Leadership and Management, Nurse Educator, Nursing and Health Care Simulation.
 The university offers this program entirely online for students who would like to build upon their BA in nursing, as well as their professional experiences.
 While courses are entirely online, students will need to attend campus for orientation and to present their evidence-based final project.
 The Commission of Collegiate Nursing Education accredits all of UCF’s MSN degree options.

 While UCF was founded in 1963 to provide trained engineers and workers for Florida’s Space Coast, its mission is far wider today – and its current enrollment is more than 66,000 students, making it one of the largest universities in the US.
 According to U.S. News & World Report, the university is ranked as one of the best online nursing schools in America, as well as #10 for Most Innovative Schools.
 Their motto is, “Reach for the Stars,” an online MSN program students are certainly encouraged to do.